Breast implant removal is a surgery to remove breast implants.

-Your doctor will review other potential problems, like: Adverse reactions to anesthesia (such as, light-headedness, low blood pressure, wheezing)Soreness in throatNausea and vomitingBleedingBlood clotsInfectionPainScarringChange in the sensation and appearance of the breastEmotional distress due to the change in body imageThe need to have additional surgery (for example, to remove the scar tissue capsule surrounding the implant)
+Your doctor will review other potential problems, like: Adverse reactions to anesthesia, such as lightheadedness, low blood pressure, wheezingSoreness in throatNausea and vomitingBleedingBlood clotsInfectionPainScarringChange in the sensation and appearance of the breastEmotional distress due to the change in body imageThe need to have additional surgery such as removing the scar tissue capsule surrounding the implant

 Smoking may increase your risk of complications.

 Talk to your doctor about these risks before the procedure.

 Before the procedure, your doctor will: Do a physical exam

 How your breasts may look after surgery and what your expectations areWhether you want new implants and, if so, the type and size

 You may also have blood tests and imaging tests

 You may be asked to stop taking some medications up to one week before the procedure.

 Leading up to your procedure: The night before, eat a light meal.
 Do not eat or drink anything after midnight.If instructed, shower the morning of the procedure.Arrange for a ride to and from the hospital and for help at home.

 This surgery may be done with: General anesthesia (more common)—blocks pain and keeps you asleep during the surgeryLocal anesthesia—numbs the breasts, but you remain awake